 Business analysts have various roles in change, whether that is as change managers; assessing the impact change would have on the organisation, as project managers; creating the process for reaching the future state, and as external support to the change initiative by performing research, data analysis and by integrating the change and project management plans into a holistic project plan.

 Finally, organisational development can assist in development and delivery of training and as experts in the organisational culture of the organisation to help align to the overall company strategy.
 This is particularly important when determining the timing of change activities to align them with other company goals and initiatives.

-For a full exploration of how to manage change in your organisation, find out more about the Prosci Change Management Pracitioner programme!
+For a full exploration of how to manage change in your organisation, find out more about the Prosci Change Management Practitioner programme!
 Download the brochure.